Colin Firth: Activism

-Firth has been a longstanding supporter of Survival International, a non-governmental organisation that defends the rights of tribal peoples.
+Firth has been a longstanding supporter of Survival International, a non-governmental organisation that advocates for the rights of tribal peoples.
 Speaking in 2001, he said, "My interest in tribal peoples goes back many years ... and I have supported [Survival] ever since."
-In 2003, during the promotion of Love Actually, he spoke in defence of the tribal people of Botswana, condemning the Botswana government's eviction of the Gana and Gwi people (San) from the Central Kalahari Game Reserve.
-He said of the San, "These people are not the remnants of a past era who need to be brought up to date.
+In 2003, during the promotion of Love Actually, he spoke in defence of the Indigenous people of Botswana, condemning the Botswana government's eviction of the Gana and Gwi people (San) from the Central Kalahari Game Reserve.
+He said of San, "These people are not the remnants of a past era who need to be brought up to date.
 Those who are able to continue to live on the land that is rightfully theirs are facing the 21st century with a confidence that many of us in the so-called developed world can only envy."
-He has also backed a Survival International campaign to press the Brazilian government to take more decisive action in defence of the Awá-Guajá people, whose land and livelihood is critically threatened by the actions of loggers.
+He has also backed a Survival International campaign to press the Brazilian government to take more decisive action in defence of Awá-Guajá people, whose land and livelihood is critically threatened by the actions of loggers.

 As a supporter of the Refugee Council, Firth was involved in a campaign to stop the deportation of a group of 42 Congolese asylum seekers, expressing concerns in open letters to The Independent and The Guardian that they faced being murdered on their return to the Democratic Republic of Congo.
 Firth said: "To me, it's just basic civilisation to help people.
 I find this incredibly painful to see how we dismiss the most desperate people in our society.
 It's easily done.
 It plays to the tabloids, to the Middle-England xenophobes.
 It just makes me furious.
-And all from a government we once had such high hopes for".
+And all from a government we once had such high hopes for."
 Four of the asylum seekers were given last-minute reprieves from deportation.